N0ciple/pykefcontrol/README.md

 ## 📄 General Informations
-This library works with the KEF LS50 Wireless II only.
-If you are searching for a library for the first generation LS50W, you can use [aiokef](https://github.com/basnijholt/aiokef).
+This library works with the KEF LS50 Wireless II, LSX II and LS60 only.
+If you are searching for a library for the first generation LS50W or LSX, you can use [aiokef](https://github.com/basnijholt/aiokef).
 Pykefcontrol has 2 main components: `KefConnector` and `KefAsyncConnector`.
 The first one can be used in all classic scripts and python programs, whereas the second one (`KefAsyncConnector`) can be used in asynchronous programs.

 ## ⬇️ Installation